Public image of Sarah Palin: Live with Regis and Kelly

 Kelly Ripa impersonated Palin on the Halloween edition of Live with Regis and Kelly (broadcast October 31, 2008), parodying phrases associated with Palin such a "Say it ain't so, Joe" and "Maverick," wearing Palin's well-known red outfit, and speaking in Palin's accent.
 Her co-host, Regis Philbin, impersonated Joe Biden.

 Caribou Barbie

 Following her nomination, Palin was often tagged with the epithet "Caribou Barbie," a play on Malibu Barbie, owing to her background as a beauty pageant contestant in her home state of Alaska.
-Palin herself uttered this phrase when she made an October 18, 2008 guest appearance on Saturday Night Live, filling in the blank for Alec Baldwin, who could not remember what people called her.
+Palin herself uttered this phrase when she made an October 18, 2008, guest appearance on Saturday Night Live, filling in the blank for Alec Baldwin, who "could not remember what people called her".
 Baldwin later referred to Palin as "Bible Spice" in an appearance on the Late Show with David Letterman.
-The epithet Caribou Barbie has been contrasted with Palin's usage of Mama grizzly to describe herself and later to describe other moms seeking political office.
+The epithet Caribou Barbie has been contrasted with Palin's usage of mama grizzly to describe herself and later to describe other moms seeking political office.

-Country music singer Ray Stevens issued a YouTube music video entitled Caribou Barbie on March 11, 2010, which gently parodies Palin's image but at the same time denounces her critics and urges voters to think of her in 2012 should she decide to run for the U.S. Presidency.